Marine Concrete Matrices

 For most species this is non beneficial as their new environment may lack certain environmental conditions required to feed, hide, mate and reproduce.
 However, in other cases the species can benefit from its new environment as prey species would not have evolved a way of going undetected and/or predator species would not have evolved a way to catch the new species.
 In this instance the non-native species can proliferate uncontrollably and decimate native species within the new environment.

-This is evident when looking at the UK's only native crayfish species, the White Clawed Crayfish (Austropotamobius pallipes) which has seen a decrease in its geographical range since the late 1970's due to the larger, more aggressive American Signal Crayfish (Pacifastacus leniusculus) (See Vobster Quay Project for more information of this project).
+This is evident when looking at the UK's only native crayfish species, the White Clawed Crayfish (Austropotamobius pallipes) which has seen a decrease in its geographical range since the late 1970's due to the larger, more aggressive American Signal Crayfish (Pacifastacus leniusculus) (See Vobster Quay Project blog for more information of this project).

 Pioneering Biological Surveys